What Does a Production Assistant (PA) Do?

 REHEARSE FOR COMMONLY ASKED INTERVIEW QUESTIONS

-The same questions often come up during job interviews again and again.
-Get prepared by reading a list of frequently asked questions and the best answers for them.
+The same questions often come up during job interviews.
+Prepare by reading a list of frequently asked questions and the best answers for them.

 PLAY UP PAST EXPERIENCES OF GOING THE EXTRA MILE